navikt/kauthz/README.md

-# NAPE - Not A Policy Enginge
+# NAPE - Not A Policy Engine

-Specfication for policy based authorization in Kotlin
+Specification for policy based authorization in Kotlin